isomerpages/nlb-mobile-guide/spotlight/career-in-focus/_posts/2021-11-19-post-template.md

 <p>
 <a href="https://libbyapp.com/library/nlb/everything/page-1/4739630"><img src="/images/CCS-2-YoureNotListening.jpg" style="width:300px; text-align:left;" alt="you're not listening"></a>
 </p>
 			<p>All too frequently, inaction on climate change is blamed on its potential harm to the economy.
-This book shows greening the economy is not only possible but necessary: global economic growth depends on it.</p>
+This book shows greening the economy is not only possible but necessary: global economic growth depends on it.
-<a href="https://nlb.overdrive.com/media/2506198">Borrow the eBook here</a>.
+<a href="https://nlb.overdrive.com/media/2506198">Borrow the eBook here</a>.</p>
+			Retrieved from NLB Overdrive (myLibraryid is required to access the eBook).

 <h5>The Communication Book.
 44 Ideas for Better Conversations Every Day</h5>
 <i>Mikael Krogerus & Roman Tschäppeler</i>